 Restricted Share Units.
 Each restricted share unit will have a value equal to the fair market value of a share on the date such restricted share units are granted under the Plan.
 Restricted share units may be settled in cash, shares, other securities or property (as determined by the Compensation Committee) upon the lapse of restrictions applicable to the award and otherwise in accordance with the award agreement.
 Unless otherwise provided in the applicable aware agreement, restricted share units will be subject to transfer restrictions similar to those of restricted shares, except that no shares are awarded to a participant who is granted restricted share units on the date of grant, and such participant will have no rights of a stockholder with respect to the restricted share units until the restrictions set forth in the award agreement lapse and the underlying shares have been delivered to the participant.
 The award agreement for restricted share units will set forth the number of shares subject to the award.
-The award agreement will set forth a period of time (which will be not less than one year for participants other than non-employee directors) during which the participant must remain in the conditions (including, but not limited to, performance goals based on the criteria listed in the Plan) that will subject the shares to forfeiture and transfer restricted share units entitle the participant to dividend equivalent rights at the time of payment of dividends to our stockholders.
-Unless otherwise determined by the Compensation Committee or as provided in the award agreement, all of the restricted share units will set for the award agreement will set for a stockholder of a stockholder is the time of payment of dividends to our stockholders.
-Unless otherwise determined by the Compensation Committee or as provided in the award agreement, all of the restricted share units will set our stockholders.
-Unless otherwise determined by the Compensation Committee or as provided in the award agreement, all of the restr
+The award agreement will set forth a period of time (which will be not less than one year for participants other than non-employee directors) during which, and the conditions under which, the restricted shares units may be forfeited to us, and the other terms and conditions of the award.
+The award agreement must remain in the continuous employment (or other service-providing capacity) for the forfeiture and transfer restrictions to lapse.
+The award agreement may also set forth performance or other conditions (including, but not limited to, performance goals based on the criteria listed in the Plan) that will subject the shares to forfeiture and transfer restrictions.
+The award agreement will specify whether restricted share units entitle the participant to dividend equivalent rights at the time of payment of dividends to our stockholders.
+Unless otherwise determined by the Compensation Committee or as provided in the award agreement, all of the restricted share units will terminate unless the participant